Illinois Rental Market Trends in 2026

 UIUC also contributes to Champaign’s rich cultural landscape.
 Residents and visitors enjoy the University of Illinois Arboretum, Krannert Art Museum, Spurlock Museum, Virginia Theatre, Hessel Park, and (in nearby Urbana) Meadowbrook Park.
 Downtown Champaign, once impacted by urban disinvestment, is now known for blending small-town charm with urban energy.
 Particularly vibrant in the warmer months, the city features sidewalk cafes, street fairs, art walks, and live music.

-Champaign ranked in position #46 on Buildium’s list of up-and-coming real estate markets in 2025 due to its strong multifamily rent growth and moderately strong vacancy rates and cap rates over the last two years.
+Champaign ranked in position #28 on Buildium’s list of up-and-coming real estate markets in 2026 due to its moderately strong multifamily rent growth and cap rates over the last few years.
 In addition, properties in Champaign are relatively affordable and have shown strong price appreciation in recent years, making this another great market for investors to consider—particularly with the population and employment growth that this college town is seeing in comparison with other Illinois rental markets.

 Champaign, Illinois Rental Market Statistics